Khan/genqlient/docs/CONTRIBUTING.md

 ## Finding your way around

 If you're new to genqlient, start out by reading the source of `generate.Generate`, whose comments describe most of the high-level operation of genqlient.
 In general, the code is documented inline, often with an introductory comment at the top of the file.
-See [DESIGN.md](DESIGN.md) for documentation of major design decisions, which is a good way to get a sense of why genqlient is structured the way it is.
+See the [design note](design.md) for documentation of major design decisions, which is a good way to get a sense of why genqlient is structured the way it is.

 ## Making a release

-We try to cut releases periodically.
+See the [versioning strategy](versioning.md) for when to make a release.
 To make a release:

 - Scan PRs since the last release to check we didn't miss anything in the changelog.
 - Check if there are any regressions or major problems with new features we want to fix before cutting the release.